 Shape and Size

 Stromboli and calzone are not the same.
 It’s true that both are pizza variants that utilize pizza dough, cheese, meats, and vegetables.
 However, they have different origins, fillings, and shapes.
-They are also folded and sealed in different ways.
+They also differ in folding and sealing techniques.
 Nonetheless, whichever side you’re on in the stromboli vs. calzone showdown, you’re sure to have a terrific pizza night!

 Read Next: What Is Capicola?
 (Plus Recipes to Try!)